Danieldo1/Colmar_acd/README.md

 # Colmar_acd
-Codecademy captone project
+### Codecademy captone project

-Utelizes use of Git and Github
+ - Utilizes use of Git and Github
-Usage of CSS and HTML as well as quries for mobile visability
+ - Usage of CSS and HTML
+ - As well as queries for mobile visibility